cgerson/cgerson.github.io/cv.md

 - Managed personal and professional logistics of tech entrepreneur and Fon CEO Martin Varsavsky.
 Responsible for scheduling as well as blog editing/maintenance, investment research and cost analysis for various projects.
 - Prepared extensive personal expense reports.
 Designed graphics and identified areas to cut costs.

-**University of Granada, Faculty of Economics and Business,** Granada,Spain                11/2011-5/2012
+**University of Granada, Faculty of Economics and Business,** Granada, Spain                11/2011-5/2012

 _Research Assistant in the Applied Economics Department, Professor Juan Delgado Alaminos_